EnigmaCurry/d.rymcg.tech/README.md

 # d.rymcg.tech

-This is a collection of docker-compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTPs/TCP proxy and other various services behind this proxy.
+This is a collection of docker-compose projects consisting of [Traefik](traefik) as a TLS HTTPs/TCP proxy and other various services behind this proxy.
 Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env` file (as well as `.env-dist` sample file).
 This structure allows you to pick and choose which services you wish to enable.

+## All configuration comes from the environment

 For this project, all configuration must be done via: